- Town Projects

 The Town has had some success in bringing affordable, mixed-family housing options to Weston, and Town Meeting has consistently approved funding for different affordable housing projects, as well as approving the establishment of the Weston Affordable Housing Trust.
 As the demand for mixed housing options and affordable housing increases, Weston is in a position to catch up and meet the state's minimum requirement.

-To learn more about what the MGL 40B entails and what Weston is doing to meet its requirements, as well as current development proposals in town (both supported and not supported), please follow the links below:
+To learn more about what the MGL 40B entails and what Weston is doing to meet its requirements by following the links below:

 A quick primer about the state's affordable housing law and how it affects WestonLink to page

 What is the process through the town when a developer presents a 40B project?
 This page breaks down the steps to help residents understand the best way to follow a proposal.Link to page

 Affordable Housing Needs and Strategy

 The study and report on Weston's affordable housing needs, which help outline the housing production goalsLink to page

 Learn about the Selectmen-appointed Affordable Housing Trust and its role in supporting affordable housing in town.Link to page

 Weston’s state-approved plan is in the care of the Affordable Housing Trust.
 Read the document online.Link to page